Countries to Consider for Hiring Remote Developers (2026)

 1. Mexico

-Mexico is among the strongest nearshore options for US companies in 2026.
-The combination of timezone alignment, talent volume, and geographic proximity is difficult to match.
-Over 130,000 engineering graduates enter the workforce each year, and the tech ecosystem in cities like Guadalajara, Monterrey, and Mexico City has reached critical mass with major R&D centers from Google, Oracle, Intel, and dozens of US-backed startups.
+Over 130,000 engineering graduates enter the workforce each year, and the tech ecosystem in Guadalajara, Monterrey, and Mexico City has hit critical mass.
+Google, Oracle, Intel, and dozens of US-backed startups all run R&D centers there.

 Learn more about hiring developers in Mexico ›